Sinha123456/Probability/README.md

  Central Limit Theorem: Central Limit Theorem states that with a large enough sample size the sampling distribution of the mean will be normally distributed.

 Bootstrapping is sampling with replacement.
 Using random.choice in python actually samples in this way.

+You can interpret your confidence interval as We are 95% confident, the population mean falls between the bounds that you find.
+Notice that the percent and the parameter can both change depending on what you are building your confidence interval for, and what percentage you cutoff in each tail.